 If you are seeking advice on fare evasion, please get in contact with our criminal defence team.
 At Bloomsbury Law, we provide a bespoke service to advise you on all your criminal defence requirements.
-For a tailor made service on all criminal defence and litigation matters, call us at Bloomsbury Law on 0207 998 7777 for a free initial consultation or contact us via email so we may arrange a call back.
+For a tailor made service on all criminal defence and litigation matters, call us at Bloomsbury Law on 0207 998 7777 for a fixed fee initial consultation or contact us via email so we may arrange a call back.

 Every passenger using public transport, unless authorised to travel by way of an issued Freedom Pass or Staff Pass, must purchase a valid bus or train ticket in order to travel.
 The ticket must be valid for travel for the whole journey, from getting on the bus or train to getting off it.
 The law is very harsh against fare evaders, so this is not a matter to be taken lightly.
 If you are suspected of fare evasion, you should seek advice from specialist fare evasion solicitors immediately.